magento/devdocs/guides/v2.1/ui_comp_guide/troubleshoot/ui_comp_troubleshoot_js.md

 ## Debugging using pure Knockout

-Instead of installing 3rd party tool we can use instance of Knockout for same purpose: retrieve context within markup.
+To retrieve the context within markup, you can also use the instance of Knockout:

 At first we need to get a Knockout instance from the browser console.
-To do so, use the [RequireJs ID]({{page.baseurl}} ui_comp_guide/concepts/ui_comp_requirejs_concept.html) `knockout`.
+To do so, use the [RequireJS ID]({{page.baseurl}} ui_comp_guide/concepts/ui_comp_requirejs_concept.html) `knockout`.

 {%highlight js%}
 var ko = require('knockout');